-Part V - The Provincial Policy Statement (PPS) contains a number of policies geared to direct and manage growth of urban areas such as the Town (those Sections in the grey highlighting are from the 2014 Provincial Policy Statement.)
-The policies of Section 1.5 are particularly significant in the development of long term planning strategies for the recreational areas of the community.
+Part V - Policies of the Provincial Policy Statement (PPS) contains a number of policies geared to direct and manage growth of urban areas such as the Town (those Sections in the grey highlighting are from the 2014 Provincial Policy Statement.)
+The policies of Section 1.5 are particularly significance in the development of long term planning strategies for the recreational areas of the community.